ComNets-Bremen/GDI-Tutorials/src/08-searching-trees.md

 This indicates that the tree is not well balanced

-Tree balance influeces the lookup speed
+Tree balance influences the lookup speed

 ---